fizzle77/JAFDTC/README.md

 JAFDTC fills a niche for now, but it's lifetime and usefulness is likely bounded by Eagle Dynamics.
-DCS will eventually acquire a native DTC solution for airframes that will likely be more capable than what the community can do with a separate application.
+DCS will eventually acquire a native DTC solution for airframes that will likely be more capable and better integrated than what the community can do with a separate application.

 ## Shoutouts